QiangHHZ/Sanctions-Drought-Korea/README.md

 - R v4.2.1: Install the required R packages using the `install.packages()` function.
 The full installation process typically takes less than one minute on a standard desktop computer.

 ## Instructions for use
 - Google Earth Engine: Directly accesses data from Google Assets, eliminating the need for local storage.
-Than run the code: *Drought assessment.txt* and *GPP series.txt*
+Then run the code: *Drought assessment.txt* and *GPP series.txt*
-- R v4.2.1: The dataset (*Data_Statistics.xlsx*) is provided within the repository.
-To generate SEM results, users need to load the dataset and run the provided script (*Analysis_SEM_DPRK.R* and *Analysis_SEM_DROK.R*) in R studio.
+- R v4.2.1: The dataset (*Data_Statistics.xlsx*) is available in the repository, with with unit details provided in the excel file (*Data_Statistics_UnitInfo.xlsx*).
+To generate SEM results, users need to load the dataset and then run the provided scripts (*Analysis_SEM_DPRK.R* and *Analysis_SEM_DROK.R*) in R studio or other compatible R environment.
 - Expected Run Time: Running the demo script on a standard desktop computer should take only a few seconds.

 ## License